POSEidon: Face-from-Depth for Driver Pose Estimation: Pose Estimation from depth

-where $ w_i \in [0.2, 0.35, 0.45]$.
-This weight distribution gives more importance to the yaw angle, which is preponderant in the selected automotive context.
-During the individual training step, the last fully connected layer of each network is preserved.
-Finally, holding the weights learned for the trident components, a new training phase is carried out on the last three fully connected layers of \textit{POSEidon}, with the loss function reported in Equation \ref{eq:l2_pesata} and minibatches of 128 images.
+where $ w_i \in [0.2, 0.35, 0.45]$: this weight distribution gives more importance to the yaw angle, which is preponderant in the selected automotive context.
+During the individual training step, the last fully connected layer of each network is preserved, then is removed to perform the second training phase: holding the weights learned for the trident components, the new training phase is carried out on the last three fully connected layers of \textit{POSEidon}, with the loss function $L^w_2$ reported in Equation \ref{eq:l2_pesata}.
 In all training steps, the SGD optimizer \cite{krizhevsky2012} is exploited, the learning rate is set initially to $10^{-1}$ and then is reduced by a factor 2 every 15 epochs.